 Minimal surfboards typically have a rounded nose.
 This allows the surfboard to have more buoyancy at the front which again makes it easier to paddle and catch waves as a beginner.
 Make sure the back of the surfboard isn’t too thin however otherwise you’ll be struggling once you’re up and riding a wave.

 Surfboards come in a range of construction types, the most common being polyester, epoxy or a soft-foam construction.

 Soft foam surfboards will allow very little progression for beginners even though they are typically used by most surf schools for lessons.
 However, due to their soft construction they are very forgiving as they will not hurt you or others around you.
-This makes a “foamy” the perfect entry level board and good for children, due to its foam construction.
-On the other hand, if you are thinking of taking up surfing seriously a “hard board” minimal would be recommended, as the “foamies” construction and flexible fins will compromise its performance.
+This makes a “foamy” the perfect entry level board and good for children.
+On the other hand, if you are thinking of taking up surfing seriously then a hard board minimal would be recommended, as the “foamies” construction and flexible fins will compromise its performance.

 A “hard” surfboard, either polyester or epoxy is what we would recommend for a beginner wanting to progress.
 A surfboard of this construction will last a long time if kept in good condition and will allow progression further down the line.